The Martial Compendium 5E

 Maneuver Type: Martial (Strike)

 When you take the Attack Action, you can declare one of your attacks a Puncture.
-Add your superiority die to the attack roll.
-On a hit, for each point the attack roll exceeds the targets AC, it deals 1 additional Piercing damage.
+Make the attack with Advantage.
+On a hit, for each point the attack roll exceeds the targets AC, it deals 1 additional damage.

 Quick Shot